100 Point Exercise by Play Positive (Adapted)

-The 100 Point exercise clearly creates an opportunity for parents and players to acknowledge, identify and prioritize the most important reasons why, they participate within youth sports.
+The 100 Point exercise clearly creates an opportunity for parents and players to acknowledge, identify, compare and prioritize the most important reasons why the child participates in youth sports.

 When everyone is finished, feel free to share without criticizing.
 You might be surprised at the similarities and differences.